MarcCharmois/python3.6-eventHubTrigger-function/readme.md

 # python3.6 eventHubTrigger function
 ## Desctiption
 An Azure function (Python 3.6) triggered when an event occurs within an Azure Event Hub.
-If the event body contains the string "test", send an email using sendgrid (you can use the project <a href="https://github.com/MarcCharmois/Python3.7-azure-eventhub-1.3.2">Python3.7 Azure Eventhub 1.3.2 - Events Sender Receiver</a> to send events with the string test to the eventhub)
+If the event body contains the string "test", send an email using sendgrid
+(you can use the project <a href="https://github.com/MarcCharmois/Python3.7-azure-eventhub-1.3.2">Python3.7 Azure Eventhub 1.3.2 - Events Sender Receiver</a> to send events containing the string "test" to the eventhub)

 ## Settings
 ### event-triggered part
- - 1 add a local.settings.json file with this structure
+ -1 add a local.settings.json file with this structure
 ```
 {
   "IsEncrypted": false,